bartek/zip-8/README.md

 ## zip-8

 zip-8 is a CHIP-8 emulator written in Zig with an uninspired name.
-It compiles to WebAssembly.

 This project was my first time dabbling with Zig and first published emulator.
 Most of the details on implementation were informed by the links found in